PGP Encryption Information

 AES-NI hardware support.
-Computers that contain processors with AES-NI capabilities will see better performance with Symantec Encryption Desktop than with Symantec Endpoint Encryption.
+Computers that contain processors with AES-NI capabilities will see better performance with Symantec Endpoint Encryption.
 Some manufacturers may disable this in the BIOS.
 Consult manufacturer documentation for enabling this feature.
 Currently supported on Intel Westmere, Sandy Bridge, and Ivy Bridge based processors (except Core i3) and AMD Bulldozer, Piledriver and Jaguar based processors.

 Support for Single Sign On (SSO) with Windows clients.
-The encryption software synchronizes with Active Directory passwords.
+The encryption software synchronizes with Active Directory passwords as well as account names and passwords for local accounts.
 No longer will it be required to remember a separate password to log in to the encryption software.
 Once the user logs in to the encryption pre-boot screen, the Windows login is completed automatically.
 When Active Directory passwords are changed, they will sync automatically to the encryption software.

 The disk encryption process can be throttled for better working performance during the initial encryption process.